 Let’s look at what your answer might look like:

-The ACCA have several more example walkthroughs here – and we recommend you take time to read and digest them, as we have here.
+The ACCA has several example walkthroughs and we recommend you take time to read and digest them.
 They’re one of the most valuable ways to prepare for your ACCA Strategic Business Leader exam.

 General ACCA Strategic Business Leader Exam Technique Principles